 Dr Ken Addison

-Unprecedented rates of rapid climate & environmental change are beyond doubt and generate concern amongst the international community, corporations and governments.
-Virtually all human activities interrupt the operation of Earth's environmental systems and their observed consequences have increased with the size and technical prowess of human populations since later prehistory 11,700 years ago.
-We are now redefining the present geological epoch as the Anthropocene as a consequence of our impact on Earth's boundary layer ~ the instable envelope embracing the landsurface, lower atmosphere and oceans on which we and all other biological systems depend for our existence ~ is deliberate in part and inadvertent in others.
+Unprecedented rates of rapid climate & environmental change are beyond doubt and greatly concern the international community, corporations and governments.
+Virtually all human activities disturb Earth's environmental systems, increasing with the size and technical prowess of human populations since later prehistory 11,700 years ago.
+We are now redefining the present geological epoch as the Anthropocene as a consequence of our impact on Earth's boundary layer ~ the instable envelope embracing the landsurface, atmosphere and oceans on which we and all other biological systems depend.

 Global economic and political security depend on accurate scientific predictions of global environmental change, technological capacity to respond and political will to mitigate impacts.
 The 5th Assessment Report of the widely-respected Intergovernmental Panel on Climate Change in 2013-14 emphasises our options for reducing environmental impacts or facing the consequences.
-2008 global financial crises thwarted timely action and the 2009 Copenhagen Climate Summit failure and 2012 lack of a post-Kyoto accord, form a core part of the contemporary debate.
-Current excitement over natural gas fracking, tar-sand oil and Arctic Basin marine resources (made accessible by global warming) runs at variance with progress on renewable energy and threatens to push us into Dangerous Climate Change.
+Global financial crises from 2008 delayed timely action and the lack of a post-Kyoto accord (2012), form a core part of the contemporary debate.
+Current excitement over natural gas fracking, tar-sand oil and Arctic Basin marine resources (made accessible by global warming !) runs at variance with progress on carbon reduction and renewable energy and pushes us towards Dangerous Climate Change.
 Will international action enshrined in the 2017 Paris Climate Agreement be implemented, binding ~ and in time ?

 Why have global environmental crises arisen now?
 What triggered dramatic increases in environmental awareness, placing environmental issues on international agendas?
-How can we avoid or mitigate their effects; what happens if we cannot?
-The answers to these questions concern students and practitioners across socio-economic, political and natural sciences.
+How can we avoid or mitigate their effects.
+What happens if we cannot?
+Answers to these questions concern students and practitioners across socio-economic, political and natural sciences.
 Successful Earth Systems management and socio-economic and political stability demand we understand our environmental impact.
-Failure by wealthy industrialised nations to respond to environmental impacts of sustained development raises international tension amongst disadvantaged and marginalised nations.
+Failure by wealthy industrialised and industrialising nations to respond to environmental impacts of sustained development raises international tension, especially amongst disadvantaged and marginalised nations.

 The Option’s prime aim is to extend awareness and understanding of key global environmental crises facing the international community to students irrespective of their academic backgrounds.
 We identify the principal components and dynamics of natural environmental systems and the context of rapid natural climate and environmental changes of the continuing Quaternary ‘Ice Age’.
 We examine how industrial, agricultural and other activities of human societies interrupt their operation, generating environmental disturbance and change.
 Impacts leave tell-tale environmental signatures so an important early step is to evaluate the nature of surviving evidence for environmental impacts and changes.